How to Read Water

 - Hot water - Shallows lose oxygen.
 Fish go deeper, find shade, or hold near cooler inflows like springs and creek mouths.

 Wind matters too: wind pushes plankton and baitfish toward a shoreline, and predators follow.
-A windblown bank often outfishes a calm one.
+A windblown bank often outfishes a calm one, and pairing that read with the best fishing times stacks the odds further.

 Putting It Together: A Simple Game Plan